MediaComem/comem-webdev/subjects/express/README.md

 **Middleware**

-Intercept and modify HTTP requests and responses during request-response processing
+Intercept and modify HTTP requests and responses

 <!-- slide-column 33 -->